Creamy Strawberry Lemonade Popsicles

 What I love most about making popsicles for dessert is there is minimal clean-up and no oven to preheat.

-Because my kids are often impatient about waiting for dessert to be ready, popsicles are ideal because I can easily make them plenty in advance and they won’t get dried out like brownies or cupcakes.
+Because my kids are often impatient about waiting for dessert to be ready, popsicles are ideal because I can easily make them plenty in advance and they won’t get dried out like our favorite Simplest Homemade Fudgy Brownies.

 Tips for Storing Homemade Popsicles